underground-software/rpi.pending.name/src/setup_guide.md

 ### 3. Install basic desktop utilities

-For a web browser, `dnf install` one or more of the following:
+For a web browser, `dnf install` one or more of the following packages:

 * `firefox`
 * `chromium`
 * `midori`